mpresill/HCMN/README.md

    - N.B.
 Since there are two different scale factor scenarios within 2016 data taking depending on the era (B-F) or (G-H) muon SFs for 2016 are computed by averageing the SF by the relative luminosity of each period and then apply a single weight to the MC: lumi(B-F)_Mu50=19.25 fb^-1, lumi(B-F)_TkMu50=16.64 fb^-1; lumi(G-H)_Mu50=16.29 fb^-1, lumi(G-H)_TkMu50=16.29 fb^-1 (Info from BrilCalc)

 ## Notes on bkg estimation:
-- QCD: use "Rootplizer_HeavyNeutrino_QCD.cc" for the estimation method used in the previous version of the analysis
+- QCD: use "Rootplizer_HeavyNeutrino_QCD_2016.cc" for the estimation method used in the previous version of the analysis
-- TTtW: with Low-mass we still have few bkgs -> try old method
+- TTtW: CR on emu invariant mass
-- DY: with Low-mass we still have few bkgs -> try old method
+- DY: alpha-ratio method

 ## Utils
 - How to find storage sites path: https://cmsweb.cern.ch/sitedb/prod/sites/